arvinder-nitj/mosh_docker/02_introduction_to_docker/README.md

 The `Dockerfile` is a plain text file that Docker uses to package the application into an **Image**.
 This image contains everything that the application needs to run.
 This includes a cut-down OS, a runtime environment (like Node or Python), the application files, third-party libraries, environment variables, etc. Once we have an image, we give it to Docker so that the image can be run in a Container.

-Once we have that image, we can push it to a Docker registry (like DockerHub).
+Docker starts a container using an image.
+A container is a special process with its own file system, provided by the image.
+Instead of launching and running an application inside a typical process, we tell docker to run it inside a container.

+The beauty of Docker:
+An image can be pushed to a Docker registry (Docker Hub), then put on any machines running Docker.
+We can pack an application with an image and run it anywhere.
 From there we can pull it to any machine running Docker.
 This machine can be a testing or production server for example.

 You can list the images in your computer by running